 As we continue our tour of the states, September 21 brings us to the perfect time to honor National New York Day.

-The land now known as New York was populated by the Lenape people (also known as the Delaware Indians).
-They populated New Jersey, Pennsylvania, and parts of Delaware and Connecticut.
-The Dutch were the first Europeans to settle the area named New Netherland.
 Settlements and trading posts developed up and down the Hudson River.
 Albany, the state capital, was once called Beverwijck and the center of the fur trade.
 In 1624, the Dutch established a settlement on Nutten Island named New Amsterdam.
-Two years later, they would move to Manhattan Island and the colony would flourish.
+Two years later, they would move to Manhattan Island, and the colony flourished.

-The settlement would exchange hands between the Dutch and British a few times, each without bloodshed.
-The first, in 1664, would be named New York.
+Over time, the settlement exchanged hands between the Dutch and British several times, each without bloodshed.
+The first exchange, in 1664, would name it New York.

 From the timeless halls of Ellis Island to the epic beauty of Niagara Falls and breathtaking Adirondacks, New York is infused with grand vistas and endless historical paths to retrace.
 With New York City as the epitome of a melting pot long before the term was coined, the state is full of inspiration for artists, sparks intelligent debate and philosophical discussion.